minhnhat-auto/101224717_COMP3133_Assignment01/README.md

 npm run dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:4000/graphql] (http://localhost:4000/graphql) your browser to see the result.

 ## Basic workflow
 ### Test